 4. Water voles

-Water voles are a vital part of river ecosystems.
-Their burrowing, feeding and movements help to create conditions for other riparian animals and plants to thrive.
-However, the future of this charming riverside mammal is in peril; the water vole needs urgent help to survive in the UK.
-They have suffered huge declines as a result of habitat loss, pollution of waterways, industrialisation of agriculture, housing development and predation by American mink.
-Despite these threats, the River Stour catchment in north Dorset remains a stronghold for water voles.
+The future of water voles, a vital part of river ecosystems, is in peril.
+The burrowing and feeding movements of this charming mammal help to create conditions for other riverside plants to thrive.
+They urgently need help to survive in the UK.
+Water voles have suffered huge declines as a result of habitat loss, pollution of waterways, industrialisation of agriculture, housing development and predation by American mink.

-Your support will ensure that Dorset Wildlife Trust can work with the Dorset Wild Rivers partnership in the area, to create linking habitats including wet grassland, floodplain meadow and wet woodland to help water voles and other vital river species adapt to climate change.
+Your support will ensure that Dorset Wildlife Trust can work with the Dorset Wild Rivers partnership in north Dorset, to create linking habitats including wet grassland, floodplain meadow and wet woodland to help water voles and other vital river species adapt to climate change.

 5. Gillingham Royal Forest project